Call for an Initial Consultation (908) 561-5577

 • Over half of the athletes returned to play in one to three weeks.
 Only 2% returned the same day.

-Understanding the type of sport played, the type of contact, the gender of the players, and the risk factors involved can help in the implementation of safety and prevention measures aimed at reducing the risk of high school concussion injuries.
+Understanding the type of sport played, the type of contact, the gender of the players, and the risk factors involved can help implement safety and prevention measures aimed at reducing the risk of high school concussion injuries.

-A concussion is a form of a traumatic brain injury (TBI).
-A concussion is considered minor if the athlete’s loss of consciousness or any confusion lasts less than 30 minutes.
-Even though diagnostic tests may be normal, the athlete may suffer physical, cognitive, or emotional problems.
-A mild TBI can do more than render the athlete the unable to return to play.
-It directly affects the wellbeing of the player, as well as those who live with the athlete.
+A concussion is a form of traumatic brain injury (TBI).
+A concussion is considered minor if the athlete loses consciousness or any confusion lasts less than 30 minutes.
+Even though diagnostic tests may be standard, the athlete may suffer physical, cognitive, or emotional problems.
+A mild TBI can do more than render the athlete unable to return to play.
+It directly affects the well-being of the player and those who live with the athlete.

 According to Traumaticbraininjury.com: